varugheseben/edurek-data_science/Time Series Analysis and Forecasting Methods/Introduction.md

+# Time Series Data
+  **A time series** is a set of observations on the values that a variable takes at different times.
+Such data may be collected at regular time intervals such as monthly, weekly, quarterly, yearly.
+Time series are used in statistics, econometrics, mathematical finance, weather forecasting, earthquake prediction and so on.

 # Time Series Analysis
   **Time Series Analysis (TSA)** is a specialized branch of statistics and data science dedicated to analyzing a sequence of data points collected consistently over a specific interval of time.